FDA approved for more than 25 years

 Another safety note: Propecia is only approved for use in men.
 Research has found that finasteride can contribute to birth defects when taken during pregnancy.

-Pregnant women shouldn’t take Propecia or other medications that contain finasteride — or touch broken or crushed Propecia tablets.
+To be safe, pregnant people or people who can become pregnant shouldn’t take Propecia or other medications that contain finasteride, and they should avoid touching broken or crushed Propecia tablets.

 If you’ve noticed early signs of male pattern baldness and want to use Propecia prescription medication to prevent further hair loss, it’s best to talk to your healthcare provider.

-You can buy generic finasteride online from Hims, following a virtual consultation with a licensed healthcare professional.
+You can buy generic finasteride online through Hims following a virtual consultation with a licensed healthcare professional.

 Now that you have an idea of what Propecia is and what it’s used for, you might be wondering if it’s right for you.